Sotty75/sdl-prototype/development_diary.md

 ## October 11, 2025

-Today I would like to focus on the collissions and in putting some additional information in my tiled map.
+Today I would like to focus on the collisions and in putting some additional information in my tiled map.
 I cna breakdown this part in three steps.

 - Add a start position object to the map, so that the main character will be rendered over there in the first place.
 [DONE]
 - Add a collision shape to the tiles in the tileset and read them from the code [DONE]
-- Add some gravity to the world, meaning the carachter will fall until he founds some ground (and, why not, a fall animation)
+- Add some gravity to the world, meaning the character will fall until he founds some ground (and, why not, a fall animation)
 - Implementing the collision logic so that when the character hits the ground, the fall is stopped.

 ## October 14, 2025